ReactTraining/react-workshop/README.md

 ```

 - **You can't start the app with `npm start` or `npm start app`.** Make sure you can see a `node_modules` folder at the root.
 If you can't you need to run `npm install` from the root of the repo.
 If that's not the issue and you've ran the app before but now it's not running, try `npm run kill-db` (Mac/Linux) or `npm run kill-db-powershell` (PowerShell on Windows).
 We run a small local database for our curriculum project on port `3333` and there's some circumstances where it doesn't get killed correctly when you exited the app last time.

+## Windows Users

+If you're a Windows user who already does active JS/Node development then you should be good-to-go.
+Otherwise this section might be able to help.

+Most of our instructors using Mac which means our command-line tools are "Bash" (Linux users are also using Bash).
+On Windows, you probably have PowerShell.
+With PowerShell you should be able to follow the above install/setup instructions for Git and Node and be able to verify with the verification commands above.

+Consider using [VSCode](https://code.visualstudio.com/download) (A lightweight version of Visual Studio) for our workshops as it is probably more appropriately suited for modern JavaScript development than Visual Studio, Eclipse, IntelliJ, etc. It has a terminal built-in which uses PowerShell by default ([this can be changed in settings to Bash](https://medium.com/danielpadua/git-bash-with-vscode-593d5998f6be))

+If you're not on PowerShell or it's just not working, consider installing [Git For Windows](https://gitforwindows.org) which gives you a command-line tool called Git Bash, or if you use VSCode you can use the built-in terminal.

 ## License